davidsule/Obsidian_main/Lecture notes/FYP/03_Project.md

 Also, Allcaps should only find len>1.
 But for example "   X, " gives True for .isupper() and it is len>1 -> counts as capital, when it shouldn't.

 Abbreviation expansion changes to word to lowercase -> makes GingerIt's work harder + shows up as extra GingerIt correction.
+But no, beacause abbreaviations are often uppercase but referring to lowercase stuff.
+Hard to separate: I'm hungry AF. -> I'm hungry as fuck from Ain't she gonna take him home? -> Isn't she gonna take him home?
+Okay, maybe if abbreviation's first letter is uppercase but not the rest -> First word of expansions capitalize, if allcaps or lowercase, then lowercase.

 Lemmatization: If no tag --> maybe fall back to noun?